16 Writing Quiz and Exam Questions

 Writing Essay Questions:

-A short essay question is limited to a few paragraphs or one page and is highly focused on a response to a question.
-A long essay can be more than one page and gives the test taker a chance to express and defend a point of view.
+A short essay question is limited to a few paragraphs or one page and highly focuses on responding to a question.
+A long essay can be more than one page, giving the test taker a chance to express and defend a point of view.
 They are easy to construct and require learners to express themselves in writing.

 • Make the questions specific and focused on keeping students from straying off-topic.